-By knowing how to get things done within the company, you can help signpost him/her to additional sources of help and advice.
-Build up your own references file of people with subject expertise, or the address and phone numbers of useful contacts.
+By knowing how to get things done within the company, you can help signpost them to additional sources of help and advice.
+Build up your own reference file of people with subject expertise, or the address and phone numbers of useful contacts.